zzMiao123/zzMiao123.github.io/_pages/about.md

 - *2023.09 - present*, RA, Simpson Querrey Institute for Bioelectronics, Evanston, U.S.

   Advisor: Prof. John Rogers

-  - Led experimental study of electromagnetic multi-modal actuators for advanced haptic interfaces.
-Conducted characterization of skin and skin phantom, and psychophysical test of human perception.
-  - Design and implemented a multi-channels pneumatic system, for precise control of mm-scale 3D organoid interface.

 <br>
 - *2021.09 - 2023.09*, RA, Institute of Biomedical Manufacturing and Life Quality Engineering, Shanghai, China.

   Advisor: Prof. Xiaojun Chen

-  - Designed and clinically verified a robot-assisted puncture system with optical navigation.
-Developed a novel recursive diffusion deformation model to generate 4D-CT from limited CT scans, significantly corrected localization error from respiration.

 <br>
 - *2021.06 - 2021.08*, UG RA, Institute of Medical Robotics, Shanghai, China.

   Advisor: Prof. Anzhu Gao

-  - Led the serpentine robot project.
-Designed and implemented optimal trajectory planning algorithm and a multi-sensor fusion controller for a redundant manipulator.

 <br>
 - *2020.02 - 2021.02*, UG RA, Institute of Robotics, Shanghai, China.

   Advisor: Prof. Jianjun Meng

-  - Participated in hardware building and data analysis.
-Conducted human subject research to analyze the relationship between bilateral vibration and motor imagery performance of the dominant hand.

 <br/>
 <br/>
 # 💻 Internships
 - *2022.01 - 2022.10*, Software Development Engineer, Espressif, Shanghai, China.
-  - Developed a lightweight, modular 12-DOF quadruped robot with **all-stack** skills.
-  - Verified the compatibility of ESP32 platform with Micro-ROS to expand its applicability in robotics.

 <br/>
 <br/>